Skip to main content

 Your additional responsibilities include:

-2. Enable recurring payments with GOV.UK Pay
+2. Turn on recurring payments with GOV.UK Pay

 If your PSP is Stripe, you do not need to do anything before you start setting up recurring payments.